-The downside to that method is that the worst case scenario can be borne out.
 There are plenty of online stories in which a new bird, carrying an unseen illness, was added to the flock and ended up infecting, and wiping out, the entire group.

 Many people are unknowingly (and a few, unscrupulously) transmitting pathogens by selling or buying infected birds.
 At the first sign of illness always isolate a sick bird.

 When the quarantine period is over the next stage is integration into the flock.
 Remember this is a stressful time, so instead of just adding the new birds and hoping for the best, try a ‘look, but don’t touch’ strategy first.
 Try to house your new birds in adjacent pens or in a wired crate within the run, in order to ease the two groups together.